Only the Power of Virgil Abloh Could Revive One of Fashion's Great Lost Retailers

 This one-time-only reopening of colette will feature collaborations designed by Abloh’s closest collaborators, limited edition merch, and reruns of previously released Abloh creations.

-The collaborators include everyone from musician Travis Scott to American streetwear label Cactus Plant Flea Market (CPFM).
-The DJ collective BEEN TRILL, founded by Heron Preston, Virgil Abloh, and Matthew Williams, also makes an appearance in the list of collaborators, meaning there's not just one shuttered project reopening for this exhibition.
+The collaborators include everyone from musician Travis Scott to Cactus Plant Flea Market to DJ-turned-clothing collective BEEN TRILL, founded by Heron Preston, Virgil Abloh, and Matthew Williams, which itself had previously gone the way of colette.

-Other notable items available to shop are a reissue of the Virgil Abloh x Braun alarm clock collaboration and a French translation of Larry Warsh’s book Abloh-isms.
+Other notable items available to shop include a reissue of Abloh's collaborative Braun alarm clock and a French-language translation of Larry Warsh’s book Abloh-isms.

-“I hope to revive both the memory of Virgil's unique vision and colette’s atmosphere,” said Sarah Andelman, founder of Just an Idea and co-founder of colette, in a statement.
-If anyone can do those two things, it is her.
+“I hope to revive both the memory of Virgil's unique vision and colette’s atmosphere,” said Sarah Andelman, founder of Just an Idea and co-founder of colette.

-That Andelman’s Parisian store stocked the third T-shirt Abloh ever made is a testament to both colette’s consistent support of young designers and Andelman’s sharp eye for up-and-coming talent.
+That Andelman’s Parisian store stocked the third T-shirt Abloh ever made is a testament to both colette’s role in boosting young talent and Andelman’s eye for emerging talent.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.